Sypnex-LLC/sypnex-os/README.md

 Sypnex OS provides a customizable development environment that you can own and modify.
 Whether you're building AI applications, need a sandboxed environment, or want to create web-based tools, Sypnex OS provides the foundation.

+## 📱 Official Apps Repository

+Looking for apps to use with Sypnex OS?
+Check out our **[Official Apps Repository](https://github.com/Sypnex-LLC/sypnex-os-apps)** which contains:

+- **Ready-to-use Applications**: Download and install apps directly into your Sypnex OS instance
+- **Development Tools**: Utilities for building and packaging your own apps
+- **Example Applications**: Sample apps demonstrating various features and APIs
+- **App Templates**: Starting points for creating new applications

+The apps repository is separate from the core OS to allow for faster iteration and community contributions focused on application development.

+### Repository Structure

+- **[sypnex-os](https://github.com/Sypnex-LLC/sypnex-os)** (this repository): Core operating system, APIs, and documentation
+- **[sypnex-os-apps](https://github.com/Sypnex-LLC/sypnex-os-apps)**: Official applications, development tools, and app examples

 ## 🤖 Built with AI Collaboration

 Sypnex OS was built through collaboration between human creativity and AI assistance.
 What started as experimental "vibe coding" sessions evolved into a comprehensive operating system that demonstrates the potential of human-AI partnership in software development.